daisylb/config/README.md

 ## How to use

 - Clone this repository somewhere.
-- Run `./run.sh list`.
+- Run `./run.sh add`.
 - Look at the diff of `config.toml`, and remove unwanted packages.
 - Run `./run.sh uninstall`.

 `run.sh` invokes a Python project in the `configsync` subdirectory, whose behaviour is described in detail in the following section.
-It installs everything that is listed in `config.toml`; additionally, things that are not listed in `config.toml` are either added to that file (if `list` is passed) or uninstalled (if `uninstall` is passed).
+It installs everything that is listed in `config.toml`; additionally, things that are not listed in `config.toml` are either added to that file (if `add` is passed) or uninstalled (if `uninstall` is passed).

 ## What this repo configures, and how